longjl1/Time-to-mato/docs/future-ideas.md

 - [2025-11-24] parked another idea for presets, alternate themes, or a gentler focus summary once the settings baseline is stable.

 - [2025-12-11] parked another idea for presets, alternate themes, or a gentler focus summary once the settings baseline is stable.

+- [2025-12-23] parked another idea for presets, alternate themes, or a gentler focus summary once the settings baseline is stable.